-11 Years Ago: Toby Keith Hits No. 1 With ‘Whiskey Girl’
+12 Years Ago: Toby Keith Hits No. 1 With ‘Whiskey Girl’

-Eleven years ago today (July 10, 2004), Toby Keith stormed to the top of the charts with his song “Whiskey Girl.”
+Twelve years ago today (July 10, 2004), Toby Keith stormed to the top of the charts with his song “Whiskey Girl.”

-“She’s just the epitome of a redneck girl who ain’t into wine and beer or tequila,” Emerick recalls to Country Weekly of their inspiration for the song.
-“It’s not strong enough for her.
-She didn’t do anything but sip on whiskey … We wanted to make her sound like a really good-looking gal who’s also kind of rough — but not some slobbering binge drinker!”
+“She’s just the epitome of a redneck girl who ain’t into wine and beer or tequila.
+It’s not strong enough for her,” Emerick recalls to Country Weekly of his and Keith’s inspiration for the song.
+“She didn’t do anything but sip on whiskey … We wanted to make her sound like a really good-looking gal who’s also kind of rough — but not some slobbering binge drinker!”

-The tune features lines like, “She ain’t into wine and roses / Beer just makes her turn up her nose / And she can’t stand the thought of sippin’ champagne / No Cuervo Gold Margaritas / Just ain’t enough good burn in tequila / She needs somethin’ with a little more edge and a little more pain / She’s my little Whiskey Girl,” and the accompanying video was appropriately shot in a bar, with WWE star Amy Weber making a guest appearance.
+“Whiskey Girl” features lines such as, “She ain’t into wine and roses / Beer just makes her turn up her nose / And she can’t stand the thought of sippin’ champagne / No Cuervo Gold Margaritas / Just ain’t enough good burn in tequila / She needs somethin’ with a little more edge and a little more pain / She’s my little whiskey girl,” and its accompanying music video was appropriately shot in a bar, with WWE star Amy Weber making a guest appearance.

-Toby Keith Names His Most Important Songs
+Toby Keith Discusses His Most Important Songs